aurora2300/Fill-form/public/images/README.md

 3. Use JPG format for compatibility
 4. Recommended image size: 600x400 pixels for optimal display

+## Total Images Required
+- For 1 group: 500 images (0.jpg to 499.jpg)
+- For all 60 groups: 30,000 images (0.jpg to 29999.jpg)

+## Form Questions Pattern
+The form uses 5 different question templates that cycle through all 500 images.
+Each template contains the same basic questions:
+1. "Is this image normal (0) or abnormal/disliked (1)?"
+2. If abnormal/disliked, "What is the degree of abnormality/dislike (1-3)?"

-The system will automatically load the images based on the user's group selection and current form page.
+The system will automatically load the correct image based on the user's group selection and current form page.